CaptEmulation/nitrogen-website/source/index.md

     <div class="col-md-4">
         <h3>Open Source</h3>
         <p style="font-size: 120%">
             End to end open source.
 No proprietary client languages, no lock-in to cloud services, no required hardware.
-Nitrogen aims at getting things on the internet, not building a seperate internet for things.
+Nitrogen is about getting things to communicate on the internet -- not building a seperate internet for things.
         </p>
     </div>